The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

 Elon Musk DOGE tweets also show his commitment to a greener future for cryptocurrencies.
 The fact that Musk is working with the developers to reduce the project’s energy consumption shows this.

-With the upcoming update, Elon Musk’s relationship with the currency might continue for some time.
+With the upcoming update, Elon Musk’s relationship with the currency might continue.